gondola-finance/doc/docs/getting-started/introduction.md

 # Introduction

 Gondola finance is a fork of Saddle, focus on connecting assets on Avalanche.
-We will begin with [Zero Exchange](https://www.0.exchange/)’s z-token first, then expand our service to other platforms (e.g. Anyswap).
-Our goal is to enablesmooth asset transfer between fragmented liquidities via stableswap.
+We will begin with [Zero Exchange](https://www.0.exchange/)’s z-token, then expand our service to other platforms.
+Our goal is to enable smooth asset transfer between fragmented liquidities via stableswap.

 Our  philosophy  is  that  we  should  only add relevant tokens that  actually  provides  value  to  our users.
-Bridging z-tokens to native tokens in Avalanche C-chain allows more seamless asset transfer between Zeroand Avalanche as of today.
-Each asset that we plan to support should serve a unique proposition.With that in mind, tokens to be supported at launch:
+Bridging z-tokens to native tokens in Avalanche C-chain allows more seamless asset transfer between Zero and Avalanche as of today.
+Each asset that we plan to support should serve a unique proposition.
+With that in mind, tokens to be supported at launch:

 - ETH, zETH
 - USDT, zUSDT